Auschwitz-Birkenau State Museum: Arbeit macht frei sign theft

 Högström and his accomplices badly damaged the sign during the theft, cutting it into three pieces.
 Conservationists restored the sign to its original condition, and it currently is in storage, awaiting eventual display inside the museum.
 A replica hangs in its original place.

 Iranian visit denied

 In February 2006, Poland refused to grant visas to Iranian researchers who were planning to visit Auschwitz.
-Polish Foreign Minister Stefan Meller said his country should stop Iran from investigating the scale of the Holocaust, which Iranian President Mahmoud Ahmadinejad has dismissed as a myth.
+Polish Foreign Minister Stefan Meller said his country should stop Iran from investigating the scale of the Holocaust, which Iranian President Mahmoud Ahmadinejad had dismissed as a myth.
 Iran has recently tried to leave the Ahmadinejad rhetoric in the past, but President Rouhani has never repudiated his predecessor's idea that the scale of the Holocaust is exaggerated.
 Holocaust denial is punishable in Poland by a prison sentence of up to three years.

 Art purchases

 Czechoslovakian Jew Dina Babbitt imprisoned at Auschwitz-Birkenau in 1943–1945 painted a dozen portraits of Romani inmates for the war criminal Josef Mengele during his medical experiments.
 Seven of the original 12 studies were discovered after the Holocaust and purchased by the Auschwitz-Birkenau State Museum in 1963 from an Auschwitz survivor.
 The museum asked Babbitt to return to Poland in 1973 to identify her work.
 She did so but also requested that the museum allow her to take her paintings home with her.
 Officials from the museum led by Rabbi Andrew Baker stated that the portraits belonged to the SS and Mengele, who died in Brazil in 1979.
 There was an initiative to have the museum return the portraits in 1999, headed by the U.S. government petitioned by Rafael Medoff and 450 American comic book artists.
 The museum rejected these claims as legally groundless.